NEST Frontier / Rebrand Live

 Issue 01 public release and editorial assembly underway

-The journal is setting founding standards, assembling opening pieces, and making the first issue visible as the public record of the rebrand.
+The journal is assembling its first issue and establishing the public record of the rebrand.

 Frontier Doctrine